Visit with the Spring Barnyard Baby Animals at Strawbery Banke 4/20-4/28!

 Peter Cook, who assists with the coordination of animals for the museum’s NH Fall Festival, is curating the event, securing breeders from NH, Maine and MA farms who are expert in heritage animals including lambs, kids, calves, piglets, bunnies, chicks and ducklings.
 The participants answer visitors’ questions, explaining the developmental needs of the babies, the various aspects of husbandry that are required to raise them and why they have chosen to preserve these sometimes-endangered domestic animals for future generations.

 The Baby Animals event showcase heritage breeds of livestock that became popular during different centuries as settlers from the UK, Ireland, Europe, Africa and South America contributed to local agrarian cultural heritage.
-Among the 15 or more types of animals participating are:
+The 2019 Baby Animals: Heritage Breeds at the Banke showcased:

 - Gulf Coast Native sheep from Heart Stone Farm in Milton NH.